 The Board works very closely with the Investment Adviser and Company Secretary to ensure there is visibility and openness in how the affairs of the VCT are being conducted.
-The VCT co-owns all its assets with Gresham House Renewable Energy VCT2 plc (VCT2).
+The VCT co-owns all its assets with Gresham House Renewable Energy VCT1 plc (VCT1).

-The VCT is an investment vehicle, externally managed, has no employees, and is overseen by an independent Non-Executive board of Directors.
+The VCT is an investment vehicle, externally managed, has no employees, and is overseen by a Non-Executive board of Directors.
 As such the Board considers its stakeholders to be the Shareholders, the service providers, including the Investment Adviser, and regulatory bodies.